-Considering the history of vaccines containing attenuated avipoxvirus and the wide use of FPV as an attenuated avian poxvirus vaccine for over thirty years, coupled with the advantage of protecting birds against Mycoplasma gallisepticum, the vaccine may be considered safe for birds, consumption of vaccinated birds and the environment.
-Therefore, considering that the activity is not a potential cause of significant degradation to the environment nor harmful to human and animal health, CTNBio decided favorably to the request for import, storage, transport and marketing of this live vaccine in a plenary voting where twenty-two votes were favorable and one voter abstained.
+Considering the history of vaccines containing attenuated avipoxvirus and the wide use of FPV as an attenuated avian pox virus vaccine for over thirty years, coupled with the advantage of protecting birds against Mycoplasma gallisepticum and avian encephalomyelitis, the vaccine may be considered safe for birds, consumption of vaccinated birds and the environment.
+Therefore, considering that the activity is not a potential cause of significant degradation to the environment nor harmful to human and animal health, CTNBio decided favorably to the request for import, storage, transport and marketing of this live vaccine in a plenary voting where twenty-one votes were favorable and two voters abstained.